nickarini/planthealth/README.md

 ### Usage:

 This program will take an infrablue image (from a NoIR camera with blue filter) in PNG format.
-It will output a Normalised Difference Vegetation Index (NDVI) Image scaled 0-255 Additionally it will auto threshold this image into vegetation/non vegetation and sum over the NDVI values for the vegetation to produce an overall relative metric for vegetation health/photosynthetic activity
+It will optionally output a Normalised Difference Vegetation Index (NDVI) Image scaled 0-255 Additionally it will auto threshold this image into vegetation/non vegetation and sum over the NDVI values for the vegetation to produce an overall relative metric for vegetation health/photosynthetic activity